Recursive-Tahmal/Discord-Bot/Readme.md

-# THIS IS VERSION 1 of Discord Bot
+# THIS IS TEST VERSION of Discord Bot

-ZARI EDITION?
+This is no ore that a test of functions of Discord Lightbulb